ONSdigital/csvcubed/csvcubed/csvcubed/readers/cubeconfig/v1_0/readme.md

+# Note

-The templates folder will be moved to the top level once no one is using 0.1.0 of csvcuved.
+The templates folder will be moved to cubeconfig/ so that it will become version independant.
+It will be kept in this location until there is no one is using 0.1.0 of csvcuved.